-With nearly half of our stores bearing the Hudson brand and our 30-year heritage in travel retail, Hudson is one of North America's leading travel essentials brands.
-We believe that we have built a reputation among travelers as a reliable destination to meet their needs and preferences when traveling.
+Our company's evolution from a few newsstands in LaGuardia Airport to an all-encompassing travel experience partner spans more than three decades.
+With roots tied in travel convenience, we have earned clients' and travelers' trust by remaining true to our values while redefining the travel experience.
+Hudson has kept travelers top-of-mind by evolving with their needs, championing brands and delivering experiences through strong partnerships and friendly services that help turn a world of travel into a world of opportunity.
+We believe that we have built a reputation among travelers as a reliable and go-to destination to meet their needs when traveling.
 According to an Ipsos Market Research survey conducted in 2017, more travelers who shop at airports would prefer to shop at Hudson stores than at any other travel news, gift and convenience retail store.
-Our customers look for Hudson stores for personal items, gifts for loved ones or a convenient stop for food and beverages.
-We have also leveraged the strength of the Hudson brand to become one of the leading airport retailers in the United States for many international consumer brands such as Godiva Chocolates, Papyrus, SwissGear, Sony and Belkin.
+Our customers look for Hudson stores for travel necessities, gifts for loved ones or a convenient stop for food and beverages.
+We have also leveraged the strength of the Hudson brand to become one of the leading airport retailers in the United States for many international consumer brands such as Godiva Chocolates, SwissGear, Sony and Belkin.
 We believe the iconic Hudson brand anchors our proposals for concessions and provides us with a competitive advantage.